TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 14/1 Corinthians 14.13.md

 ---

-Wherefore let him that speaketh in a tongue pray that he may interpret.
+Therefore let him who speaks in another language pray that he may interpret.